Issues: Local Enforcement

 Access to Driver's Licenses - the Registry of Motor Vehicles (RMV) personelle has routinely rejecting proper documentation from many immigrants.
 Too many in our communities are being forced to make unnecessary repeat trips to the RMV because of the Registry's own violations of proper procedures.
 MIRA will continue to work toward ensuring that all legal permanent residents able to provide proper documentation are able to obtain licenses.

 Reduce Racial Profiling - MIRA continues to hear complaints about racial profiling by state and local police throughout the commonwealth.
-MIRA is very concerned that our law viagra should be handling criminal matters in an efficient and effective way rather than harassing minorities simply because of their accents or the color of their skin.
-As such, MIRA is working with local communities and local law viagra to ensure that policies against racial profiling are both in place and are respected.
+MIRA is very concerned that our law enforcement should be handling criminal matters in an efficient and effective way rather than harassing minorities simply because of their accents or the color of their skin.
+As such, MIRA is working with local communities and local law enforcement to ensure that policies against racial profiling are both in place and are respected.

 Roll Back Electronic Employment Verification In 1997, the Federal Government began the Basic Pilot/E-Verify system as a voluntary program that allowed employers to electronically verify an employee's work authorization.
 Numerous entities have found that Basic Pilot/E-Verify has significant weaknesses, including its reliance on government databases that have unacceptably high error rates and employer misuse of the program to take adverse actions against workers.
 The Social Security Administration estimates that 3.6 million American workers a year could be misidentified as not authorized for employment.
 MIRA believes that Basic Pilot/E-Verify is a fatally flawed system, the expansion of which would result in serious economic distress to our nation and its workforce.